abiget/simclr-supcon-retrieval/README.md

 ## Model Architecture

-We experimented with two different approaches, each with distinct advantages for different types of data:
+We experimented with three different approaches:

-1. **ResNet-50 with SimCLR**:
+1. **ResNet-50 with SimCLR Pretraining**:
    - Backbone: ResNet-50 pretrained using SimCLR on ImageNet
-   - Projection Head: MLP with structure [2048 → 512 → 128]
-   - Training: Fine-tuned with Supervised Contrastive Loss
+   - No fine-tuning, used as baseline
    - Best suited for: Natural image datasets similar to ImageNet domain

-2. **FaceNet Model**:
+2. **FaceNet Pretrained**:
    - Used pretrained FaceNet model
    - Direct evaluation on competition dataset without fine-tuning
    - Specialized for face recognition tasks
    - Better suited for: Face-specific image retrieval

+3. **SimCLR Fine-tuned with SupCon**:
+   - ResNet-50 backbone with SimCLR pretraining
+   - Fine-tuned using Supervised Contrastive Loss
+   - Projection Head: MLP with structure [2048 → 512 → 128]
+   - Optimized for: Better feature learning on target dataset

 This architecture comparison revealed how model performance is heavily influenced by the alignment between pretraining domain and target dataset characteristics.